kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Boathandler</summary>
     The skill to function as a river pilot, with skill derived from a familiarity with such environments, allowing the management of a boat through the safest and most efficient river waters.
-You have Expertise on all checks made for this purpose.
+You have <b>Expertise</b> on all checks made for this purpose.
   </details>

   <details>